Intel (INTC) Received its Third Sell in a Row

-After Merrill Lynch and Rosenblatt Securities gave Intel (NASDAQ: INTC) a Sell rating last month, the company received another Sell, this time from Northland Securities.
-Analyst Gus Richard maintained a Sell rating on Intel today and set a price target of $42.00.
-The company’s shares closed last Thursday at $62.57.
+After Northland Securities and Merrill Lynch gave Intel (NASDAQ: INTC) a Sell rating last month, the company received another Sell, this time from Goldman Sachs.
+Analyst Toshiya Hari maintained a Sell rating on Intel today and set a price target of $59.00.
+The company’s shares closed last Friday at $59.04.

-According to TipRanks.com, Richard is a top 100 analyst with an average return of 35.5% and a 72.8% success rate.
-Richard covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Power Integrations, and Himax Technologies.
+According to TipRanks.com, Hari is a 5-star analyst with an average return of 19.3% and a 63.0% success rate.
+Hari covers the Technology sector, focusing on stocks such as Advanced Micro Devices, NXP Semiconductors, and Skyworks Solutions.

-Currently, the analyst consensus on Intel is a Hold with an average price target of $67.09, which is a 5.9% upside from current levels.
+Intel has an analyst consensus of Hold, with a price target consensus of $67.20, a 13.6% upside from current levels.
 In a report issued on April 15, Raymond James also downgraded the stock to Sell.

 See today’s analyst top recommended stocks >>